vpilat/arewewebyet/content/topics/wasm-runtimes.md

 +++
-title = "WebAssembly runtimes"
+title = "WebAssembly Runtimes"

 [extra]

-level = 3
+level = 2

-intro = "List of standalone WebAssembly runtimes"
+intro = "While the main showcase of WebAssembly initially was the web browser, there is new exciting work on using it outside too.
+Here is a list of WebAssembly runtimes that are compatible with Rust."

 packages = [
   "lucet-runtime",
-  "lucet-wasi",
   "wasmer-runtime",
-  "wasmtime"
+  "wasmtime",
+  "watt"
 ]

 newstag = "webassembly-runtimes"